-Dr. Elias Kass is a naturopathic physician and licensed midwife, providing care to all kinds of families in the Seattle area.
+Dr. Elias Kass is a naturopathic physician and retired licensed midwife, providing care to all kinds of families in the Seattle area.

 If you are scheduling a frenotomy to clip a baby’s tongue or lip tie, please see the frenotomy page for specific instructions and insurance codes.

 Note: Dr. Kass wrapped up midwifery (pregnancy and birth) services at the end of 2014.
 He is continuing to accept new babies and children into his pediatrics practice, as well as select adults (generally parents of children in the pediatrics practice, and adults seeking gender-affirming hormones).

 Elias Kass, ND (formerly ND, LM, CPM)